On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 If $H$ is of type ${\rm Sp}_4(q)\wr S_2$, then the possibilities and bounds for $|x^G\cap H|$ and $|x^G|$ are listed in the proof of~\cite[3.2]{B07}, and one can check that those bounds are sufficient, so we omit the details here. \vs

-We now consider the case where $x$ is an involution.
-If $H$ is of type ${\rm Sp}_4(q)\wr S_2$, then one can easily check that the desired bound holds by inspecting the proof of~\cite[2.8, 2.9]{fprIII}, so we now assume that $H$ is of type ${\rm Sp}_4(q^2)$.
+\textbf{Case 3.} \emph{$x$ is an involution:} If $H$ is of type ${\rm Sp}_4(q)\wr S_2$, then one can easily check that the desired bound holds by inspecting the proof of~\cite[2.8, 2.9]{fprIII}, so we now assume that $H$ is of type ${\rm Sp}_4(q^2)$.

 If $x$ is not semisimple with $C_G(x)$ of type ${\rm Sp}_4(q)^2$, then the bounds found in the proof of~\cite[3.2]{fprIII} are sufficient, so we may now assume that $q$ is odd and $C_G(x)$ is of type ${\rm Sp}_4(q)^2$.
 By~\cite[Section 3.4.2.2]{BG} we have $x\in G_0$.
 Now~\cite[4.3.10]{KL} tells us that